flink-extended/ai-flow/docs/content/development/create_workflows.md

 ### Configuring the Workflow

 Except for job-related configurations, you can also do some configurations for the workflow.
-The workflow configuraions mainly includes three parts:
+The workflow configuraions mainly includes two parts:

-- dependencies
 - periodic configuration
 - custom properties